pivotal/docs-tap/scc/ootb-supply-chain-testing.md

 - **image secret**: A Kubernetes secret of type `kubernetes.io/dockerconfigjson` filled with credentials for pushing the container images built by the supply chain.
-   For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).
+   For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **service account**: The identity to be used for any interaction with the Kubernetes API made by the supply chain.
-  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **role**: The set of capabilities that you want to assign to the service account.
 It must provide the ability to manage all of the resources that the supplychain is responsible for.
-  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **rolebinding**: Binds the role to the service account.
   It grants the capabilities to the identity.
-  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - (Optional) **git credentials secret**: When using GitOps for managing the delivery of applications or a private git source, this secret provides the credentials for interacting with the git repository.
-  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).
+  For more information, see [Out of the Box Supply Chain Basic](ootb-supply-chain-basic.md).

 - **Tekton pipeline** (_new_): A pipeline run whenever the supply chain hits the stage of testing the source code

-Below you'll find details about the new objects compared to Out of The Box Supply Chain Basic.
+Below you'll find details about the new objects compared to Out of the Box Supply Chain Basic.

-### Updates to the developer namespace
+### <a id="updates-to-developer-namespace"></a> Updates to the Developer Namespace

 In order for source code testing to be present in the supply chain, a Tekton Pipeline must exist in the same namespace as the Workload so that, at the right moment, the Tekton PipelineRun object that gets created to run the tests can reference such developer-provided Pipeline.

-So, aside from the objects previously defined in the Out of The Box Supply Chain Basic section, you need to include one more:
+So, aside from the objects previously defined in the Out of the Box Supply Chain Basic section, you need to include one more:

 - `tekton/Pipeline`: the definition of a series of tasks to run against the source code that has been found by earlier resources in the Supply Chain.

-#### Tekton/Pipeline
+#### <a id="tekton-pipeline"></a> Tekton/Pipeline

 Despite the full liberty around tasks to run, the Tekton or pipeline object **must** be labelled with `apps.tanzu.vmware.com/pipeline: test`, and define